PANIC DISORDER AND OUR FAITH IN GOD

 When should someone seek help?

 Panic attack symptoms can also resemble other serious health problems such as a heart attack, so it is important to get evaluated by a primary care physician if you are not sure what is causing these symptoms.
-However since there are no underlying physical / medical causes to these panic attacks, it is important to see a mental health professional to get the help that you need.
+However since there are no underlying physical causes to these panic attacks, it is important to see a mental health professional to get the help that you need.

-Treatment recommendations provided for a Panic Disorder diagnosis:
+Treatment recommendations for Panic Disorder

-But I want to emphasize that psychotherapy is the initial treatment of choice!
-If you go to a psychiatrist first and if you were to receive a medication prescription, I would say this will definitely need to include psychotherapy as well.
+Psychotherapy is the initial treatment of choice.
 Medication may help decrease frequency and intensity of panic attacks, but psychotherapy will help you discover and understand where those underlying triggers come from.
 Medications cannot help you alone.
-They may help correct chemical imbalances in the brain for intense feelings of anxiety, but your brain has implicit
+They may help correct chemical imbalances in the brain for intense feelings of anxiety, but your brain has implicit memories that need to be worked through during psychotherapy.
+Psychotherapy is the KEY FIRST STEP for panic disorder.

-Trusting in God while combating Panic Disorder
+Trusting in God with Panic Disorder:

 From the moment Adam & Eve took a bite of the forbidden fruit in the Garden of Eden, spiritual, physical, mental, and generational curses began to plague humanity to deceive us and to keep us separate from God.